Hepatitis C Virus Infection in Health-Care Settings: Medical and Ethical Implications

 Showing items related by title, author, creator and subject.

-Leads From the MMWR: Update: Universal Precautions for Prevention of Transmission of Human Immunodeficiency Virus, Hepatitis B Virus, and Other Bloodborne Pathogens in Health-Care Settings Unknown author (Centers for Disease Control (United States) [CDC], 1988-07-22)
+Leads From the MMWR: Update: Universal Precautions for Prevention of Transmission of Human Immunodeficiency Virus, Hepatitis B Virus, and Other Bloodborne Pathogens in Health-Care Settings Unknown creator (Centers for Disease Control (United States) [CDC], 1988-07-22)

 Antolín, Albert; Sánchez, Miquel; Llorens, Pere; Martín Sánchez, Francisco Javier; González-Armengol, Juan Jorge; Ituño, Juan P; Carbajosa, José F; Fernández-Cañadas, José M; González del Castillo, Juan; Miró, Òscar (2010-12)To determine the level of knowledge about possible disease outcomes and living wills among patients with heart failure (HF) treated in an emergency department and to evaluate their willingness to draw up a living will.